Arin0402/Data-structures-and-Algorithms/22_CRT/Notes.md

 #### Ctrl+Shift+V -> to view the markdowm

+- Can read the notes from github repo (site).
+It has good UI

 - using const in formal parameters of function prevents the overriding of the variable in the function